DivvyPayHQ/web-homework/webapp/README.md

    * Bonus points for adding other data models such as users and merchants that can be input as part of the transaction.

- * yarbn
+ * Provide a pie chart or histogram of the spend per category or spend per day, respectively.

  * Create a user setting that can convert the displayed numbers to Roman Numerals.
-This is a problem that we may cover in your interview, so be able to walk us through the code for this feature.
+This is a problem that we may cover in your interview, so be able to walk us through the code f or this feature.

  * Seed the database.
 Possible solutions include:
    * producing a CSV file and endpoint that allows the file to be uploaded through the web server